raspberrypilearning/3D-scene/en/step_3.md

 As in the theatre, characters move through the scenery.

 What characters will you choose and/or create?
+Just think and imagine for now.
+You can change your mind throughout the project.

 --- /task ---

 --- task ---

 Things which appear smaller and lighter in colour look further away from the audience/user.
 This is a useful effect to use to create a greater sense of depth and helps to make things more realistic.
-Remember these effects as you move through your project.
+Remember these useful 3-dimensional effects as you move through your project.

 EXAMPLE